Working with teens

 -Dr. Lisa Damour

 Some teenagers come to therapy easily, others need a push.
 Both are okay.
-Whether you are eager to explore emotions or feel forced into sessions, I can offer acceptance, honesty, and my heart-centered presence.
+Whether you are eager to explore emotions or feel forced into sessions, I offer acceptance, honesty, and my heart-centered presence.
 In other words, I won't be fake or tell you to turn off your phone.
 Instead, we will engage in honest conversations and consider all you encounter, from your teenage perspective, not mine.
-I invite any teenager to come have a conversation with me and see if I can maybe offer a decent place to work out some stuff.
+I invite any teenager to come have a conversation with me and see if I can maybe offer a decent place to work some stuff out.